AndreaCignoni/AndreaCignoni/README.md

 Welcome to my corner of the digital universe. 🌌 I'm on an exciting journey, currently diving deep into the world of data analytics while pursuing a Higher Diploma in Science & Computing. 📊✨

-## Here's a glimpse into some of the exciting projects I've been working on:
+Here's a glipmse into some of the exciting projets I've been working on:

 1. **Pands-project: IRIS DATASET ANALYSIS**
 In my Iris dataset project, I dived deep into data analysis and classification.
 I meticulously processed the dataset, using statistical methods and machine learning algorithms.
 This project demonstrates my proficiency in data handling, feature extraction, and model implementation, highlighting my analytical skills in the realm of data science.